Tighter Indian bank credit will dent diamond prices and sales

 The more intensive oversight will force bankers to scrutinise their loan books.
 The days of easy credit for Indian diamond dealers and manufacturers are thus over.
 Other Indian businesses will also find it difficult to obtain loans.

 Research and writing take time, but articles on this blog are free.
 They are here to give you in depth information and ideas.
 In return, kindly browse the books pages.
-Please read the blurb and preliminary reviews of my latest book, Jack of Diamonds .
-It will soon be published.
+Please read the blurb and preliminary reviews of my latest book, Jack of Diamonds on Amazon.
 The thriller is a stand alone sequel of Trader Jack-The Story of Jack Miner which had excellent reviews.
 Butterfly Battle-The Story of the Great Insect War is very different.
 It is anti-war and for boys & girls, 8-12.
 School teachers, librarians praised it and children loved it.
 Readers of Amazon Kindle Scout, a new publishing venture, rated Jack of Diamonds number 1 for two days, running. (see pic below).

 Last October, Eli Avidor, CEO, Israel Diamond Exchange estimated that Indian diamond debt was at least $10 billion.
 The Punjab National Bank alleged $1.77 billion fraud aggravates the problem.
 For a start the potential losses have had a knock on $1.4 billion impact on five other banks.
 The overall Indian diamond debt could thus be as high as $12 billion.
 The alleged scam implies that a third of those loans might not be repaid.
 The question is the extent of dud debt.